girish97115/FlaskRestAPI/README.md

-Rest Api to maintain notes
+Rest Api to maintain notes built in Flask

 Libraries Used:
   Flask-restful